-As of April 2, 2016, we had approximately \$1.2 billion of cash and cash equivalents on hand and \$1.25 billion in available borrowing capacity under our Revolving Credit Facility.
+As of July 2, 2016, we had approximately \$1.4 billion of cash and cash equivalents on hand and \$1.25 billion in available borrowing capacity under our Revolving Credit Facility.
 Together with cash provided by operating activities, we believe that this will enable us to meet our liquidity needs to satisfy ordinary course business obligations.
 In addition, we expect to continue to pay quarterly dividends and repurchase shares of our common stock, pursuant to our authorized common stock share repurchase program (see "- Common Stock Share Repurchase Program," above).
 Our future financial results and our ability to continue to meet our liquidity needs are subject to, and will be affected by, cash flows from operations, including the impact of restructuring activities, automotive industry conditions, the financial condition of our customers and suppliers and other related factors.
 Additionally, an economic downturn or reduction in production levels could negatively impact our financial condition.
-For further discussion of the risks and uncertainties affecting our cash flows from operations and our overall liquidity, see "- Executive Overview" above, "- Forward-Looking Statements" below and Item 1A, "Risk Factors," in our Annual Report on Form 10-K for the year ended December 31, 2015.
+For further discussion of the risks and uncertainties affecting our cash flows from operations and our overall liquidity, see "- Executive Overview" above, "- Forward-Looking Statements" below and Item 1A, "Risk Factors," in our Annual Report on Form 10-K for the year ended December 31, 2015, as supplemented and updated by Part II - Item 1A, "Risk Factors," in this Report.